anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

-Along similar lines, an extension may define a single new object class, and use the extension's identifier as the object class name (see (#object_classes_in_extensions)).

-A> issue #52

 Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
 Previously, extension authors have used this pattern when only one query path, JSON name, or object class is being defined by the extension.
 Henceforth, this pattern MUST NOT be used.

-A> issue #37 and issue #52 and PR comments from jasdips

 ### rdapConformance Population